Icelandic Canadians

 Canada has the largest ethnic Icelandic population outside Iceland, with about 101,795 people of full or partial Icelandic descent as of the Canada 2016 Census.
+Of that population in Canada, Gimli, Manitoba, is home to the largest Icelandic community outside Iceland.

 Many Icelandic Canadians are descendants of people who fled an eruption of the Icelandic volcano Askja in 1875.

 History

+The Middle Ages

 The history between Icelanders and North America dates back approximately one thousand years.
-The first Europeans to reach North America were Icelandic Norsemen, who made at least one major effort at settlement in what is today Newfoundland (L'Anse aux Meadows) around 1009 AD.
-Snorri Þorfinnsson, the son of Þorfinnr Karlsefni and his wife Guðríður, is the first European known to have been born in the New World.
+The first Europeans to reach North America were Icelandic and Greenlandic Norse people whose brief presence in what is today Newfoundland (L'Anse aux Meadows) was confirmed by archaeologists in the 1960s.
+Two Icelandic sagas, Eiríks saga rauða and Grænlendinga saga, provide accounts of the ultimately unsuccessful attempts to create a Norse settlement in a place referred to as Vínland.

+According to these same sagas, which were written several hundred years after the events they describe, the Norse settlers had significant interactions with the area's Indiegnous peoples.
+Just how much the Norse settlers explored further past the L'Anse aux Meadows area has been a matter of debate for the past hundred years amongst romantic and ethnic nationalists as well as historians.

+1870–1914

-In 1875, over 200 Icelanders immigrated to Manitoba establishing the New Iceland colony along the west shore of Lake Winnipeg in Manitoba, this is the first part of a large wave of immigrants who settled on the Canadian prairies.
+The last three decades of the 19th century saw a new wave of Icelandic immigration in North America.
+In 1875, over 200 Icelanders immigrated to Manitoba and, with the support of the Canadian government, established the New Iceland colony along the west shore of Lake Winnipeg in Manitoba.
+This was the first part of a large wave of immigrants who settled on the Canadian prairies, the majority of whom came to settle in block settlements in Manitoba.
+By 1914, more than 14,000 Icelanders, or roughly 20% of Iceland's then-population of 75,000, resettled in North America.
+Evidence suggests that around 17,000 Icelanders emigrated but that roughly 2,000 returned to Iceland.

 According to historian Gunnar Karlsson, "migration from Iceland is unique in that most went to Canada, whereas from most or all other European countries the majority went to the United States.
 This was partly due to the late beginning of emigration from Iceland after the Canadian authorities had begun to promote emigration in cooperation with the Allan Line, which already had an agent in Iceland in 1873.
 Contrary to most European countries, this promotion campaign was successful in Iceland, because emigration was only just about to start from there and Icelandic emigrants had no relatives in the United States to help them take the first steps".